Using your DilNet credentials to connect to an Eduroam hotspot

 Connecting to Eduroam using iOS:

-- Download the configuration file here.
+- UPDATE: Starting September 17, 2021 the new eduroam configuration file for Mac/iOS can be found here.
 You may choose to save the file at your iCloud or locally at the phone.

 - An option to install the profile will follow.
 Tap Install on the upper-right hand of the screen.